CrunchyData/crunchy-katacoda/postgis/geometries/intro.md

-# Quick Introduction to PostGIS
+# Introduction to PostGIS Geometries
-This short litle class will give you a quick introduction to some of the ways you can use PostGIS, the spatial extension for PostgreSQL.
-The database has already been started and the spatial data has already been loaded

-We loaded some data for U.S. Counties - a sub-state (province) geographic subdivision.
-We chose U.S. data because so much of it is freely available and released under a permissive license.

-All the data and SQL used in the following pieces are found in /data/crunchy_demo_data in your vm.

-The two tables you will be working with are county boundaries and the point location of storm events.
+This scenario is going give you an introduction to Geometries in PostGIS.
+You may remember geometries from your math classes in school and the word has the same meaning here.
+Point, lines, and polygons will form the building blocks for all the work we do in vector capabilities in PostGIS.

+The database has already been started and the spatial data has already been loaded.
+This scenario will use data from New York City (NYC).
+If you want to dig in deeper on the data please go ahead and do [this scenario](TODO link to paul's scenario) first.
+Data from this scenario will be used in all the other exercises as well.

-Here are the details on the database we are connecting to:
+We have already logged you into the PostgreSQL command line but, if you get disconnected here are the details on the database we are connecting to:
 1. Username: groot
 1. Password: password (same password for the postgres user as well)
-1. A database named: workshop
+1. A database named: nyc

-We will _not_ be going in depth on PostGIS we are just going to cover enough to get whet your appetite.
+And with that, let's dig in.